OpenLLM-France/Lit-Claire/hf_files/mistral_v01/README.md

 ## License

-Claire-Mistral-7B is made available under the Apache 2.0 license.
+Claire-Mistral-7B is made available under the CC-BY-NC-SA 4.0 license.

+## Acknowledgements

+This work was performed using HPC resources from GENCI–IDRIS (Grant 2023-AD011014561).

 ## Contact